accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 	- activate the subtitles in the media player and play the video;
 	- check that the displayed subtitles are rendered by the screen reader.
 1. If this is not the case:
-	- check for alternative media with a soundtrack containing subtitles for vocalised translation;
+	- look for alternative media with a soundtrack containing subtitles for vocalised translation;
  	- check that the displayed subtitles are rendered by the screen reader.
 1. If this is the case, the criterion is validated.